ChewKeanHo/Template/Angular/README.md

-## Sitemaps & `Robots.txt` Search Engine Optimization Configurations
+## Sitemaps & `Robots.txt` Search Engine Optimization (SEO)

-By default, AutomataCI generates the following automatically:

-* 1 index sitemap (`assets/sitemap.xml`)
-* all the pages' sitemap inside `assets/sitemaps/` directory
-* 1 robot text file (`assets/robots.txt`)

-The sitemaps are complying to the 50,000 entries limit.

-This is done by:

-1. parsing the `prerender-routes.txt` url list
-2. add from `url_add` specific url list
-3. remove from `url_remove` specific url list

-To add/remove urls or modify the `robots.txt` policy:

-* `init.sitemaps.ts` - the generator script.

-Look for:

-1. `url_add` - add additional URLs after `prerender-routes.txt`
-2. `url_remove` - remove URLs right before writing.
-3. `robots_policy` - the `robots.txt` without the `Sitemap: ` field (added
-   automatically whenever available).
+By default, the engine generates both the sitemaps and the `robots.txt` autonomously using the `services/app/metadata.ts` data file via the 2-steps operation.

+The engine is designed to utilize sitemap index for large scale contents.

 ## `browserconfig.xml` fallback configuration

-While deemed obselete, this file is generated for backward compatibilities and silencing those automated requests.
-AutomataCI automatically generate this config file into `assets/browserconfig.xml` based on the site-level metadata information.
+While deemed obselete, this file is generated autonomously for backward compatibilities and request silencing via the 2-steps operation.

 ## `.nojekyll` configuration file

-Specific to GitHub, it is required to generate this configuration file for static site generator not using [Jekyll](https://jekyllrb.com/).
+Specific to GitHub Pages, the engine generates the `assets/.nojekyll` configuration file for instructing the facility not to use [Jekyll](https://jekyllrb.com/) via the 2-steps operation.

 ## `CNAME` configuration file

-Specific to GitHub, AutomataCI generates the `assets/CNAME` configuration file as requested for custom domain implementations.
-By default, this file is not generated and will be hosted on GitHub Pages.

-To set the domain, please refer to:

-* `init.cname.ts` - generator file

-Look for `const data = ''; // override the content here` and specify the domain value into it.
+Specific to GitHub Pages, the engine generates the `assets/CNAME` config file based on the `services/app/metadata.ts` data file.
+This is used by GitHub Pages to implement custom domain configurations.